Twilight Zone Tower of Terror Ride

 - The tower is 199 feet tall.
 It's the second tallest thing at Walt Disney World (Expedition Everest is 199 ft.
 6 in. tall.
 The FAA requires red lights on the top of any structure over 200 feet tall.)

 - The uniforms cast member wear are the most expensive in all of the theme parks.

 This attraction first opened in July of 1994.
 It was updated several times through the years to add more drops.
-This year (2010) new lighting effects will be added as part of the Summer Nightastic program.
+In new lighting effects were added.

 The Fine Print